jezevec10/jstris-guide/usermode.md

 **Type**: Integer between 0 and 60000

-Specifies, after how long (in ms) since receiving a garbage segment that segment can be added to the board.
+Specifies after how long (in ms) since receiving a garbage segment that segment can be added to the board.

 Default: `500`